ChazzyChazz18/oriontek_test/README.md

 Right now it handles:

 - fetch customers data from an API
+- Add a new customer as needed (only can set the name, address are random)
+- Delete an existing customer
 - show the list of customers
 - acess to the detail of a customer
 - edit customer information (pending)